-FAR LEFT: Nashville Police Chief Steve Anderson

-LEFT: Buffalo, NY Deputy Police Chief Joseph Gramaglia

-Police Executives Work to Prevent Officer Suicides

-THE TOWN HALL MEETING FEATURED A FOLLOWup conversation from a full-day symposium on preventing suicides among police officers, which was held by PERF and the New York City Police Department in April.
-More than 300 law enforcement officials and other subject matter experts attended the conference at NYPD Headquarters, and it was covered in the Washington Post5 and ABC News6.
-PERF will soon publish a full report on this topic, care.
-It is essential that officers' confidentiality be respected regarding their use of mental health resources.
+FAR LEFT: Nashville Police Chief Steve Anderson LEFT: Buffalo, NY Deputy Police Chief Joseph Gramaglia Police Executives Work to Prevent Officer Suicides THE TOWN HALL MEETING FEATURED A FOLLOW-up conversation from a full-day symposium on preventing suicides among police officers, which was held by PERF and the New York City Police Department in April.
+More than 300 law enforcement officials and other subject matter experts attended the conference at NYPD Headquarters, and it was covered in the Washington Post and ABC News.
+PERF will soon publish a full report on this topic, with 10 recommendations for actions that police and sheriffs' departments can take.